aws/aws-durable-execution-sdk-python/docs/core/child-contexts.md

 **Why use @durable_with_child_context?**

 The decorator wraps your function so it can be called with arguments and passed to `context.run_in_child_context()`.
-It provides a clean way to define reusable workflow components.
+It provides a convenient way to define reusable workflow components.

 [↑ Back to top](#table-of-contents)